-Watch your e-mail for non-member and/or non-registered participant notifications from the Chief Scholarly Engagement Officer.
+Watch your e-mail for non-member and/or non-registered participant notifications from the Director of Programs and Meetings.
 Participants who have not renewed their AAR membership or who have not registered for the Annual Meeting will have their name removed from the Program Book before it goes to print.
 It is your responsibility as chair to ensure that your participants are current members.

 Searchable version of the Program Book goes online.
 Double-check your sessions to ensure all the information is accurate.
 You will also receive confirmation of your sessions’ AV requests during this time.

 Contact each of your steering committee members to remind them of the time and location of the unit’s business meeting during the upcoming Annual Meeting.
 Propose an agenda; including any leadership changes which might need to be made.

 Hold business meeting and elections if necessary; generate ideas for the next year’s Call for Papers.
 During the meeting, if you find that a room does not have the requested AV equipment or that it is malfunctioning, find the audiovisual tech assigned to the nearby block of rooms or visit the audiovisual office in the hotel or convention center.
 Further, if there is a need to add equipment not originally requested, participants may do so at their own expense by contacting the audio-visual company.
 Costs for on-site equipment can be prohibitive.